pluginsGLPI/doc/source/escalade/index.rst

 Set plugin parameters
 ---------------------

--  From the plugin, click on :ti-tool: and choose the various options that interest you:
+-  From the plugin, click on .. figure:: images/spanner.png and choose the various options that interest you:

 +-----------------------------------+-----------------------------------+
 | Action                            | Effet                             |